ft9738962/UD_REC_IBM/README.md

 - Recommendations_with_IBM.html: HTML version of the jupyter notebook

 - user_item_matrix.p: store data of relationship between user and articles using 0(no interaction) and 1(has interaction)

+- top_5.p, top_10.p, top_20.p and project_tests.py: These files for internal test for functions and results in jupyter notebook

 # 3. How to Interact with the Project